 RET | abbreviation : rearranged during transfection : one of several mutations currently identified as the driver, or underlying cause, of lung cancer.

-The most frequent abnormal RET fusion partner genes in NSCLC are RET-KIF5B followed by RET-CCDC6, though at least 30 fusion partner genes have been identified to date (4).
+The most frequent abnormal RET fusion partner genes in NSCLC are RET-KIF5B followed by RET-CCDC6, though at least 30 fusion partner genes have been identified to date (10,11).
 The significance of these fusion variants in terms of overall prognosis remains unclear.

 ©LUNGevity Foundation video below.
 Used with permission.

 Those more likely to have RET positive lung cancer are:

 RET fusions associated with NSCLC are more prevalent in younger patients who have never or rarely smoked.
 Abnormal fusion of the RET gene occurs in 2% of all lung adenocarcinomas, which is about 37,500 people annually.